Instead of throwing your used coffee grounds away, recycle them in your garden! Plants will thank you for it!

 Soil mix for sowing and seedlings

 Once dry, coffee grounds can be used as a growing substrate for seedlings.
 Thanks to its nutrients and pest-repelling properties, it’s ideal for young seedlings.
 However, you shouldn’t use it pure.
 Mix it into seedling soil mix and a good portion of sand.
-Pure coffee grounds will stunt seedlings and also won’t drain well enough.
+Pure coffee grounds will stunt seedlings and also won’t drain well enough, depending on how fine it is ground.

 Clear black ice